 Location: Room 303, Old Kirk Building, Gate 3 Kelburn Pde, Kelburn Campus

 MHST 511 - Introducing Museums and Heritage

 PhD (Victoria), MA (Canterbury), Dip Tchg (Canterbury)

 Conal has degrees in English, Art History, Museum Studies and te reo Māori.
 He has strong links with museums, art galleries and heritage organisations around New Zealand, and has worked in a variety of professional roles including education and public programmes, interpretation, governance, collections and curatorial work.
-His academic research interests include museum history, theory and practice, visitor research, exhibition history, Māori visual culture and contemporary heritage issues.
-He is an assessor for the Australian Research Council, and is currently working on an ARC funded research project on museums, anthropology and governmentality with an international team based at the University of Western Sydney headed by Prof Tony Bennett.
-The New Zealand component of this research focuses on museum collecting, fieldwork ethnography and indigenous agency.
-His next research project in collaboration with several overseas and local scholars will examine the relationships between museums and indigenous people in postsettler nations.
+His academic research interests include museum history, theory and practice, exhibition history, Māori visual culture and contemporary heritage issues.
+He is an assessor for the Australian Research Council, and has completed an ARC funded research project on museums, anthropology and governmentality with an international team.
+The New Zealand component of this research focused on museum collecting, fieldwork ethnography and indigenous agency and is the subject of several recent and forthcoming publications.
+His next research project Indigenous Museologies will examine the relationships between museums and indigenous people in postsettler nations in collaboration with several overseas and local scholars.

 Museums and Maori: Heritage professionals, indigenous collections, current practice.
 Wellington: Te Papa Press.
 Walnut Creek, California: Left Coast Press, 2011.

 Exhibiting Māori: A history of colonial cultures of display.
 Berg: Oxford & New York.
 Wellington: Te Papa Press, 2007.

 Forrester and Lemon of Oamaru, architects.
 Oamaru: Historic Places Trust, 2002.